-\oslash DO NOT apply excessive torque to the valve operating device.
-DO NOT loosen bolts and nuts of gland and bonnet of pressurized valves.
-DO NOT use gate valves at intermediate position, which may damage stem and disc. • (4) Open the valve gradually to prevent damage to pipes when the valve handles high temperature fluid such as steam.
-(5) Close the valve gradually to prevent water hammer if the valve handles liquid.
-(6) Take appropriate measures not to freeze pipes and valves.
+• DO NOT apply excessive torque to the valve operating device. $\bigcirc$ • DO NOT loosen bolts and nuts of gland and bonnet of pressurized valves. Ŭ • DO NOT use valves at intermediate position.
+It may damage stem and disc. • Retighten gland bolts and nuts evenly before using valves.
+Over-tightening may cause not smooth operation.
+0 • Temperature variation may cause stress relaxation of gland packing.
+Retighten bolts and nuts after temperature increase or decrease, if needed. • Close the valve gradually to prevent water hammer if the valve handles liquid. • Take appropriate measures to prevent pipes and valves from freezing.

-- 2. Valve operation (gate and globe valves) - 2.1 Clockwise operation of handwheel closes the valve and counterclockwise operation of handwheel opens the valve as indicated on the handwheel arrow. - 2.2 Handwheel operating torques are different by the valve types and the valve opening degrees. - 2.3 Turn the handwheel of gate valve to the open direction by about 90° after reaching fully close position to remove thermal stress to the pipes, which makes the valve reopening easier and smoother.
+- 2. Valve operation (gate and globe valves) - 2.1 Clockwise operation of handwheel closes the valve and counterclockwise operation of handwheel opens the valve as indicated on the handwheel arrow. - 2.2 Handwheel operating torques are different depending on the valve types and the valve opening degrees. - 2.3 Turn the handwheel of gate valve to the open direction by about 90° after reaching fully close position to remove thermal stress of the pipes and to make the valve reopening easier and smoother.